jsdoeung-pivotal/BOSH-VM-System-Monitoring-Tools/README.md

 # HTOP
 ![Alt text](img/htop.png)

-htop is a command-line process monitoring tool and is a more advanced version of the top command, which provides real-time system monitoring by displaying a list of processes and their resource usage statistics. htop provides a more user-friendly and interactive interface than the top command.
+htop is a command-line process monitoring tool and is a more advanced version of the top command.
+It provides real-time system monitoring by displaying a list of processes and their resource usage statistics. htop provides a more user-friendly and interactive interface than the top command.

 Here’s how to understand this output: